sheikhtayyeb/MedVision-Real-Time-Brain-Tumor-Detection-on-Google-Cloud-AI-platform/README.md

 ## Data Augmentation

-To improve model robustness and prevent overfitting, we implemented data augmentation using Keras' ImageDataGenerator[^1_10]:
+To improve model robustness and prevent overfitting, we implemented data augmentation using Keras' ImageDataGenerator:

 ```python
 train_datagen = ImageDataGenerator(